Connor-1234/connect-four-AI/README.md

 # connect-four-AI
-a connect four AI implemented using a depth limited minimax algorithm. code adapted from an edx project
+a connect four AI implemented using a depth limited minimax algorithm. code adapted from an edx project (CS50 AI tictactoe.)